seanohue/angular-coding-exercise/README.md

 npm install && bower install
 ```

-Once everything is installed, you should have everything you need to run the application.
+Once those are complete, you should have everything you need to run the application.
 Run `npm run dev` to spin up the Webpack development server at `http://localhost:3000`.
-We recommend that you check out our documentation before diving in to the exercise.
+We recommend that you check out the rest of the documentation before diving in to the exercise.

 ## Version Control
 ### GitFlow and GithubFlow
-We use [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) on a daily basis - the allows us to build quality control in to our development, QA and deployment process.
+We use [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) on a daily basis - this allows us to build quality control in to our development, QA and deployment process.

 We are asking that you use a modified [Github Flow](https://guides.github.com/introduction/flow/) - sometimes referred to as a [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) - methodology instead of GitFlow.
 Conceptually, GitFlow and Github flow are similar.